 Only certain waveforms are effective.

 While many devices use specific waveforms, the waveform is likely less important than the amount of charge it can induce in the body.
 Almost any waveform can be designed in such a way as to maximize the amount of charge produced for the amount of voltage required to produce that charge.
 That means that some waveforms may be more efficient for charge production but not exclusive.
+You can learn more about different PEMF waveforms in our education center.

 A specific frequency is the only one that works.

 A vast range of frequencies have been tested in research to treat a wide range of health conditions.
 Numerous frequencies have been found to be effective for many individual conditions.
 There is no specific frequency that will solve all problems or help every health condition.
 On the other hand, almost any frequency will help almost any problem, especially frequencies under 100 kHz.
 There are specific frequencies that have been tested for specific problems and have appeared to produce benefits.
 Again, however, they are not likely to be exclusive in their benefits.
+The post linked above about waveforms, also contains a lot of information about frequencies, so check it out for more detailed information.

 You should only use “earth-based” frequencies.